Dcrvx2k/Unit13Project/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP address: 68.8.1.25.
 *This is the Local Machine IPv4 address and if the Local Machine IP changes the NSG rule will need to be updated with the new IP to allow SSH.

-Machines within the network can only be accessed by the Ansible container on the Jumpbox.
+Machines within the network can only be accessed by the Ansible container on the Jump Box.

 A summary of the access policies in place can be found in the table below.